Firm Entry and Exit with Unbounded Productivity Growth: Entry and Exit

-One (admittedly simplistic) example of a setting where Assumption~\ref{a:npro} holds is when firm growth follows Gibrat's law, so that $\Gamma$ is represented by the recursion $\phi_{t+1} = A_{t+1} \phi_t$ for some positive {\sc iid} sequence $\{A_t\}$.
+Assumption~\ref{a:npro} clearly holds if $\pi$ is bounded.
+Another setting where Assumption~\ref{a:npro} holds is when firm growth follows Gibrat's law, so that $\Gamma$ is represented by the recursion $\phi_{t+1} = A_{t+1} \phi_t$ for some positive {\sc iid} sequence $\{A_t\}$.
 Then $\phi_0=0$ implies $\phi_t=0$ for all $t$, and hence $\Gamma^t (0, \diff \phi')$ is a point mass at zero.
 Hence the integral in Assumption~\ref{a:npro} evaluates to $\pi(0, p)$ for each $t$, which is negative by Assumption~\ref{a:pq}.

 Since productivity is unbounded and profits can be arbitrarily large, we also need a condition on the primitives to ensure that $v$ is finite.
 In stating it, we consider the productivity process $\{\phi_t\}$ defined by